-The Penn State football team rallied around the idea of leveraging a summer strength and conditioning competition into a fundraising event called Lift For Life by opening it up to their fans and the media.
-They soon realized that the benefits of this new organization were far greater than they had imagined.
+The Penn State football team rallied aroundn their teammate and leveraged one of their summer strength and conditioning workouts into a fundraising competition called Lift For Life.
+By opening the event up to fans and the media, they realized that the benefits of this new organization were far greater than they had imagined.

-Since Day 1, Uplifting Athletes has focused on using the platform of college football to shine a spotlight on the rare disease cause while providing our student-athletes a valuable leadership experience as well.
+Since day one Uplifting Athletes has focused on using the platform of college athletics raise the awareness of rare diseases while providing student-athletes with a valuable leadership experience as well.

-With more than two dozen chapters at universities nationwide, it's these selfless servants - the athletes who run our chapters -that drive home the mission and vision of the rare disease cause through our signature Lift For Life event in the off-season and our Touchdown Pledge Drive during the season.
+With more than three dozen chapters at universities nationwide, the athletes who run Uplifting Athletes chapters drive home the organization’s mission and vision through signature events such as Lift For Life and Touch Down Pledge Drive.

 Uplifting Athletes provides an opportunity for our student-athletes to enhance the valuable skills they develop on the college football playing field and hone in on transferable life and leadership skills that are necessary for careers after athletics.